Helicopter crashes onto roof of Manhattan skyscraper, killing one

 A fire that broke out on the roof was quickly brought under control, the fire department said.
 The building was evacuated after the crash.

+Trump called New York Governor Andrew Cuomo, who was at the scene soon after the crash, to offer assistance if needed, the governor’s office said.

-“Phenomenal job by our GREAT First Responders who are currently on the scene,” U.S. President Donald Trump said on Twitter after being briefed on the crash.
+“Phenomenal job by our GREAT First Responders who are currently on the scene,” Trump said on Twitter after being briefed on the crash.
 “The Trump Administration stands ready should you need anything at all.”

-The AXA Equitable Center is more than 750 feet (229m) tall and was built in 1985.
+The AXA Equitable Center was built in 1985 and includes more than 50 floors.
 A roof helipad is not listed as one of the building’s amenities on its website.

 In addition to BNP Paribas, the building houses offices for a number of other corporate tenants, including law firms Willkie Farr & Gallagher and Sidley Austin and investment manager New Mountain Capital.
 Le Bernardin, one of New York City’s most celebrated restaurants, is also located in the AXA building.